-The reason Stephen King serialized "The Green Mile" was because it was a deliberate response to fans who flipped to the end of his books, something his mother used to do.
-The fans would have to wait for the last installment to find out the ending.
+The reason Stephen King serialized "The Green Mile" was a deliberate response to fans who flipped to the end of his books, something his mother used to do.
+Publishing it in installments meant that fans would have to wait for the last installment to find out the ending.
 King wrote each one with its own miniature climax, but even he admitted he did not have a clue how the story would end.

 Rodney Barnes was Michael Clarke Duncan's stand-in.
 According to Barnes, he sneaked onto the set by hiding in the paddy wagon.
-He surprised director Frank Darabont and asked for a job.
+He surprised Frank Darabont and asked for a job.
 Darabont was impressed with Barnes' effort and hired him.
 Barnes wanted to work on the film so that he could meet his favorite author, Stephen King.

 According to the novel by Stephen King, Percy Wetmore is supposed to be 21 years old.
-During production, Doug Hutchison (Percy) was 39 years old.
+During production, Doug Hutchison (Percy) was 39.
 He told director Frank Darabont he was in his early/mid 30s.
 When he went to audition for The Salton Sea (2002), the director for that film told him he was "too young," at which point Hutchison showed his driver's license to prove his age.

 The music played over the loudspeakers in the retirement home as Old Paul Edgecomb first walks out of his room is the same as the music the nurses played at medication time in One Flew Over the Cuckoo's Nest (1975).
-The music used is Mantovani's Charmaine.
+The music used is Mantovani's "Charmaine".

-At the beginning of the movie, when the old Paul Edgecomb is walking to get some breakfast after waking from that bad dream, he is walking on a tiled floor that is very green, as if it is his Green Mile.
+At the beginning of the movie, when the elderly Paul Edgecomb is walking to get breakfast after waking from his bad dream, he is walking on a tiled floor that is very green, as if it is his own Green Mile.

-While many of Stephen King's novels are set in the author's native Maine, The Green Mile (1999) takes place in Louisiana.
+While many of Stephen King's novels are set in the author's native Maine, "The Green Mile" takes place in Louisiana.
 However, the surname of the main character, Edgecomb, is the name of a town on Maine's mid-coast.

-Stephen King's original novel 'The Green Mile' was published in 100-page paperback installments between March and August of 1996.
-He had begun developing the story while writing Desperation, and needed to finish that novel but still wanted to see where his death row story would go.
-Ralph Vicinanza, a friend of King's who sells foreign publication rights, had recently had a discussion with another friend in England about Charles Dickens, in which he learned that Dickens often published his novels in installments in newspapers and magazines, and it had been suggested that, in the U.S., someone like Stephen King could try writing a book that way.
+Stephen King's original novel "The Green Mile" was published in 100-page paperback installments between March and August of 1996.
+He had begun developing the story while writing "Desperation" and needed to finish that novel but still wanted to see where his death row story would go.
+Ralph Vicinanza, a friend of King's who sells foreign publication rights, had recently had a discussion with another friend in England about Charles Dickens, in which he learned that Dickens often published his novels in installments in newspapers and magazines, and it had been suggested that, in the U.S., King could try writing a book that way.
 Vicinanza was under the impression that no recent novels had been written this way.
-He was in fact mistaken.
-Tom Wolfe had published his first draft of The Bonfire of the Vanities (1990) in installments in Rolling Stone.
-Both that novel and this one were turned into films starring Tom Hanks.
-This also ended up not being Stephen King's only story published in installments: his Dark Tower series spanned seven full-length books, published over the course of 30 years, from 1982 until 2012.
+He was, in fact, mistaken--Tom Wolfe had published his first draft of "The Bonfire of the Vanities" in installments in "Rolling Stone", and that story was also turned into a Tom Hanks film (The Bonfire of the Vanities (1990).
+"Green Mile, as it turned out, was not King's only story published in installments: his "Dark Tower" series spanned seven full-length books, published over the course of 22 years, from 1982 until 2004.

 The film flips the action of the first two installments of the novel.
 The first book, "The Two Dead Girls," begins with John Coffey arriving on the Mile, but at this point Arlen Bitterbuck has already been executed and Eduard Delacroix already has his mouse.
 The second book goes back to before John's arrival and tells of Bitterbuck's fate and the origins of the mouse.